TomasRiby/TAP_Proj_2024/README.md

 total preferences across all resources.
 The process is designed to evaluate and choose the best global schedule rather than focusing on individual preferences.

-To address this need, we decided to implement the greedy algorithm.
+To address this need, we decided to implement the `greedy algorithm`.

-A greedy algorithm is a form of optimization algorithm that iteratively makes the locally optimal choice with the objective of finding a globally optimal solution.
+A `greedy algorithm` is a form of optimization algorithm that iteratively makes the locally optimal choice with the objective of finding a globally optimal solution.
 This algorithm operates on the principle of selecting the best immediate option without taking into account the potential long-term repercussions.

-Greedy algorithms are often used in various fields such as operations research, computer science, and economics, where they can provide efficient solutions for problems that can be broken down into smaller, manageable sub-problems.
+`Greedy algorithms` are often used in various fields such as operations research, computer science, and economics, where they can provide efficient solutions for problems that can be broken down into smaller, manageable sub-problems.

 ![greedy.gif](assets/greedy.gif)